 Have you or anyone close to you been prosecuted?
-It may just be a mistake and there may not be a conviction at all, but it is still good to know your rights and what principles law enforcement must follow to ensure that your rights are upheld.
+It may just be a mistake and there may not be a conviction at all, but it is still good to know your rights and what principles law enforcement must follow to ensure that your rights are preserved.

 Criminal proceedings are not a common thing in most of our lives, so logically we don’t care much about them and don’t know much about them.
 We read about how a major politician’s corruption case is developing and how a senior “terrorist” was caught, but that is usually the end of our interest.
 But what if a large sum of money went missing in your company and you were (albeit wrongly) accused of embezzlement?
 And what if your 14-year-old child gets involved in some illegal activity with the gang?
 Can he or she even be prosecuted?
 We have attempted to summarise the basic principles and principles of criminal prosecution in our article, supplemented by illustrative examples from both substantive and procedural criminal law.